 Each system that you develop should detail each step of the process so that any qualified person can complete the task by following the documented process.

-While creating and documenting processes can be time- consuming, they will ultimately reduce the time it takes to complete tasks and keep you from continually scrambling to meet deadlines.
+While creating and documenting processes can seem like a big time-suck, they will ultimately reduce the time it takes to complete tasks and keep you from continually scrambling to meet deadlines.

 Step Two: Systemize your Customer Lifecycle